Code of Student Conduct

 The Administrator will determine the appropriate adjunction process based on the allegations made against the accused student.
 The matter will be handled by the Hearing Committee, as described in Section B.1, when the accused student is at risk of suspension or expulsion.
 All other matters will be handled in accordance with the Administrator Conference, as described in Section B.2 below.

 The Administrator will consult institutional files to determine if there exists relevant information within the accused's academic record, pertinent to the allegations.
 All material reviewed will be considered confidential and shared on a need to know basis.
-This information will not be shared with anyone on the Hearing Committee as this cannot be used in their determination of guilt or innocence.
+This information will not be shared with anyone on the Hearing Committee as this cannot be used in their determination.